I live and work in Vancouver, BC with my lovely wife Irene Lyon, who’s work you should also check out.

 Instead, I opted to spend the next 15 years in remote areas of the United States living apart from the mainstream to better study the mind/body world the old-fashioned way, through self-immersion.

-Living close to nature for almost all of that time, in Hawaii and Oregon, I explored various forms of meditation, shamanism, sound therapy breath work and energy work.
+Living close to nature for almost all of that time, in Hawaii and Oregon, I explored various forms of meditation, shamanism, sound therapy, breath work, Taoist practices, and energy work.

 Through my own healing journey I developed an experiential understanding of the profound inter-relationship between thought, emotion and sensation; and how unresolved trauma can lead to blocked-up life force and illness in the mind, body and soul; and also how to access and process this material through awareness and expression.